ClickHouse/ClickHouse/docs/en/query_language/misc.md

 TRUNCATE TABLE [IF EXISTS] [db.]name [ON CLUSTER cluster]
 ```

-Removes all data from the table.
+Removes all data from a table.
 If `IF EXISTS` is specified, the query doesn't return an error if the table doesn't exist.

 The TRUNCATE query is not supported for View, File, URL and Null table engines.